rebelsky/csc207c/pages/los.md

 Note that this asks you to give a problem, describe what objects and classes will help you solve that problem,, and give the implementation of those classes.
 A single class, without context, is unlikely to suffice.

-#### OOP 9: Mental models

-There was some confusion on the questions I was asking.
-I've clarified them on the latest version.
 ### Algorithms

 #### Algorithms 1: Binary search